 - What challenges for advertisers might the withdrawal of 3rd-party cookies cause

-- How do agencies educate and prepare their clients for the changes and the impact of those changes in a cookieless future
+- How do agencies educate and prepare their clients for a cookieless world and its impact

 - What opportunities can withdrawing 3rd-party cookies open up for advertisers